DCRalph/free-money.github.io/README.md

-# free-money
+# FORM TEST!!!
+DO NOT PUT REAL PERSONAL INFOMATIOIN IN
-straight scam. dont use. dosent even log anything
+it dosent log any thing anyway